Automated calibration for stability selection in penalised regression and graphical models: Methods

 For each feature $j$, the selection probability is estimated as the selection proportion across models with penalty parameter $\lambda$ applied on $K$ subsamples of the data.

 The stability selection model has two parameters $(\lambda, \pi)$ that need to be calibrated.
 In the original paper, \citeauthor{stabilityselectionMB} use random subsamples of 50\% of the observations.
-They introduce $q_{\Lambda}$, the average number of features selected by the underlying algorithm (e.g. LASSO) for a range of values $\lambda \in \Lambda$.
+They introduce $q_{\Lambda}$, the average number of features that are selected at least once by the underlying algorithm (e.g. LASSO) for a range of values $\lambda \in \Lambda$, across the $K$ subsamples.
 Under the assumptions of (a) exchangeability between selected features, and (b) that the selection algorithm is not performing worse than random guessing, they derived an upper-bound of the PFER, denoted by $\text{PFER}_{MB}$, as a function of the number of selected features $q_{\Lambda}$ and threshold in selection proportion $\pi$:

 With simultaneous selection in complementary pairs (CPSS), the selection proportions are obtained by counting the number of times the feature is selected in both the models fitted on a subsample of 50\% of the observations and its complementary subsample made of the remaining 50\% of observations \citep{stabilityselectionSS}.
 Using this subsampling procedure, the exchangeability assumption is not required for the upper-bound $\text{PFER}_{MB}$ to be valid.
 Under the assumption of unimodality of the distribution of selection proportions obtained with CPSS, \citeauthor{stabilityselectionSS} also proposed a stricter upper-bound on the expected number of variables with low selection probabilities, denoted here by $\text{PFER}_{SS}$: